-In a nutshell, I’m a native English psychologist, working outdoors in the area close to Wassenaar, The Hague and Leiden.
-(South Holland).
+In a nutshell, I’m a native English psychologist and coach working outdoors in the nature area Meijendel, close to Wassenaar, The Hague and Leiden.

 Three things have been pretty consistent throughout my lifetime: a warmth and caring for people, the search for meaning, and a great love of being in nature.
 I’m happiest when all three are combined, which of course is now the case in my work!

 As a coach

 Open-minded, intuitive and pragmatic, with a good sense of humour.
 When clients describe me, they often say that I am gentle, non-judgmental and strong.
 They feel accepted and challenged by me.
 My intuition and analytical skills bring clarity and movement to the situation, as life themes are quickly laid bare.
 I know when to confront and I know when to be quiet and let nature do her work.
 Which I mean literally: I have a great respect for the interplay of nature, elements, seasons and weather and how they bring ‘magic’ to a coaching session.
 I’ll walk beside you, support you and encourage you on that rewarding and sometimes nerve-wracking journey to the best of who you are.

-I grew up in the UK (1966) and moved to the Netherlands when I was 23 years old.
-Here I raised a family, worked, learnt fluent Dutch and trained as a psychologist at Leiden University.
+I grew up in the UK (1966), trained as a pharmacist, and moved to the Netherlands when I was 23 years old.
+Here I raised a family, worked, learnt fluent Dutch and became a psychologist (Leiden University).
 My first psychology job took me into work-related coaching and assessments and later I worked in a depression clinic.
 I trained as ‘wandelcoach’ (nature coach) at Atma Insitute and as an ACT-professional (Acceptance and Commitment Therapy) with Gijs Jansen.
 I’ve have had my own outdoor coaching practice since 2013, working both in Dutch and English.